KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Settings-Article.md

 The ``KeyboardSettings`` class has a ``KeyboardSettings/store`` that is used by all settings types to persist data.
 This store will automatically sync data between the main app and its keyboard if you use a ``KeyboardApp`` that defines an ``KeyboardApp/appGroupId`` to set up the app and keyboard.

-> Important: The auto-peristed settings properties will use the store that is available when they're first used, so make sure to set up your app and keyboard as shown in <doc:Getting-Started>, *before* accessing any of these properties.
+> Important: The auto-peristed settings properties will use the store that is available when they're first used, so make sure to set up your app and keyboard as shown in <doc:Getting-Started-Article>, *before* accessing any of these properties.